gardener/gardener-extension-provider-aws/hack/api-reference/api.md

 </tr>
 </thead>
 <tbody>

 <tr>
 <td>
 <code>enabled</code></br>
 <em>
-bool
+boolean
 </em>
 </td>
 <td>
-<p>Enabled is the switch to install the CSI EFS driver
-if enabled:
-- the IAM role policy for the worker nodes shall contain permissions to access the EFS.
-- an EFS will be created if the ID is not specified.
-- firewall rules will be created to allow access to the EFS from the worker nodes.</p>
+<p>Enabled is the switch to install the CSI EFS driver<br />if enabled:<br />- the IAM role policy for the worker nodes shall contain permissions to access the EFS.<br />- an EFS will be created if the ID is not specified.<br />- firewall rules will be created to allow access to the EFS from the worker nodes.</p>
 </td>
 </tr>
 <tr>